 - c. law enforcement and detention facilities;

 - d. public parks;

 - e. fire and emergency medical services;

 - f. public schools;

 - g. potable water and wastewater services

 - h. solid waste services;

 - i. drainage facilities;

 - j. transportation facilities.

+- Strategy 1.12A(3): Land development should not proceed unless facilities and services are available, planned, provided or mitigated consistent with the projected impact of the development.

-- Strategy 1.12A(3): Impact fee ordinances using facility-specific methodologies will be implemented to help mitigate the cost of new facilities necessary to support future development for any of the facilities for which level of service standards are adopted.
+- Strategy 1.12A(3-4): Impact fee ordinances are using facility-specific methodologies will be implemented to help mitigate the cost of new facilities necessary to support future development for any of the facilities for which level of service standards are adopted under this Plan.
+Impact fees are calculated using facility-specific methodologies, or other professionally accepted methodologies.

-- Strategy 1.12A(4): Land development cannot proceed unless facilities and services are available, or mitigated, to provide the adopted or approved levels of service concurrent with the impacts from the development for transportation, potable water, wastewater, drainage, solid waste disposal, parks and public schools.
+- Strategy 1.12A(4-5): Land development cannot proceed unless facilities and services are available, or mitigated, in accordance with the adopted land development regulations for adequate public facilities to provide the adopted or approved levels of service concurrent with the impacts from the development for transportation, potable water, wastewater, drainage, solid waste disposal, parks and public schools.

 - Strategy 1.12A(5): Permits shall not be issued for land development that impacts public educational facilities unless and until the requirements for school concurrency consistent with the Public School Facilities Element of this Plan have been met.

 - Strategy 1.12A(6): The County may enter into agreements with private parties to develop public facilities or infrastructure within the planned service areas.
 While the County utilizes infrastructure facilities planning and the timely provision of such services and infrastructure to influence the timing of development, the County is not precluded from entering into agreements with private parties to construct such infrastructure before it would otherwise be constructed based on adopted long-range plans for water, wastewater and transportation, especially where major economic job-producing opportunities can be met and maximized.

-- Strategy 1.12A(7): The County may enter into agreements with developers to address and mitigate where necessary the impacts of that development upon infrastructure and services.
+Strategy 1.12A(7): The County may enter into agreements with developers to address and mitigate where necessary the impacts of that development upon infrastructure and services.